openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 This folder contains a test framework whose main purpose is to perform regex-based checks on the C2 IR shape of test methods emitted by the VM flags _-XX:+PrintIdeal_ and _-XX:+PrintOptoAssembly_.
 The framework can also be used for other non-IR matching (and non-compiler) tests by providing easy to use annotations for commonly used testing patterns and compiler control flags.

 ## 1. How to Use the Framework
 The framework is intended to be used in JTreg tests.
-The JTreg header of the test must contain `@library /test/lib` and should be run as a driver with `@run driver`.
+The JTreg header of the test must contain `@library /test/lib /` (2 paths) and should be run as a driver with `@run driver`.
 Annotate the test code with the supported framework annotations and call the framework from within the test's `main()` method.
 A simple example is shown below:

     /*
      * @test
      * @summary A simple test using the test framework.
-     * @library /test/lib
+     * @library /test/lib /
      * @run driver my.package.MySimpleTest
      */

     package my.package;

-    import jdk.test.lib.hotspot.ir_framework.*;
+    import compiler.lib.ir_framework.*;

     public class MySimpleTest {